 Maintain a Dataset with as Few Fields as Possible

 When you maintain a dataset with only the essential fields, you also keep the size (in MB) of the *.vpt file on the disk as small as possible.
-This is especially important when you import raw data files, and it is advisable to import only the “Title” field at first, so you do not run out of memory before you save the *.vpt file to a disk.
+This is especially important when you import large data files.
+The recommended approach is to start Derwent Data Analzyer from the Windows Start menu with no dataset open and use the Import Wizard.
+In the Home ribbon click New Analysis > Use Import Filter, and then follow the steps in the Wizard.
+It is advisable to import only the “Title” field at first, so you do not run out of memory before you save the *.vpt file to a disk.
 Once you have saved your dataset as a *.vpt file, exit and restart Derwent Data Analyzer (to free up as much memory as possible) and open your saved dataset.
 You can use “Import More Fields” (on the “Refine” ribbon) to add other fields you need after your data is imported and saved to a *.vpt file.

 Here is a useful table to guide you in selecting a minimum set of fields: